insanity54/RR-Streamer/README.md

 ## usage

-use ubuntu of some sort.
-(12.04 tested)
+use linux of some sort. (ubuntu 12.04 tested)

 run setup.sh